 Inaugural Ceremony held at the House of Lords on 24th April showcased Nepalese culture and Nepal’s connection with the UK.

 On Wednesday 24th April, Baroness Sandip Verma welcomed guests into the House of Lords for the opening ceremony of the Nepal Centre in the UK.
 She stood to introduce the event quoting, “I am very grateful to Nirmal for all the hard work he is doing to bring the UK and Nepal together.”
-She added how important it was to show the “great history of Nepal” and that it “does need a lot of involvement as many people do not know about Nepal.”
+She added how important it was to show the “great history of Nepal”.
+She added that it “does need a lot of involvement as many people do not know about Nepal.”
 Baroness Verma was then gifted a painting of the Himalayan mountains by Nirmal Kumar Thapa, President of the Nepalese Centre UK, before her departure.